By Cristina Utti MA, MFA

 The word ‘yoga’ means union.
 Essentially, it is the term for union with self and a supreme being.
-It has been used on the East for a very long time, and began gaining popularity in the U.S in the 1960’s as a way to get high without using drugs.
+Yoga has been practiced in the East for a very long time and began gaining popularity in the U.S in the 1960’s as a way to get high without using drugs.
 People who battle addiction problems are often in disconnect with themselves and their spirituality.
 They lose focus of who they are and become unable to connect with their emotions.
 Addiction is often called a disease of relationships because it is an ailment of being disconnected with others and self.
-Most people use substances to self-medicate because they are at dis-ease, and seek something to put them at ease, something magical to make them feel better.
-Practicing yoga is the natural way to bring ease back to the self, and reconnect the mind, body, and spirit.
+Most people use substances to self-medicate because they are at dis-ease and seeking something to put them at ease, something magical to make them feel better.
+Practicing yoga is the natural way to bring ease back to the self and reconnect the mind, body, and spirit.

-My master’s thesis, The Transformative Power of Suffering focused on the philosophies of the East.
-The Eastern religions and philosophies see suffering as part of the human condition, and all suffering stems from attachment.
+Eastern religions and philosophies see suffering as part of the human condition, and all suffering stems from attachment.
 Rolf Gates, master yoga teacher and addictions counselor, explains it as such: “In the Western medical model, addiction is treated as something out of the ordinary.
 In the Eastern approach to suffering, attachment to the pleasant and aversion to the unpleasant is seen as a constant, and so addiction is just an extreme manifestation of an ordinary attachment to the pleasant and aversion to the unpleasant.”
-The Western approach usually begins addiction treatment with cognitive behavior therapy.
-Cognitive behavior therapy focuses the attention on the problem and supports learning and practicing new behaviors.
+The Western approach usually begins addiction treatment with cognitive behavioral therapy, which supports learning and practicing new behaviors.
 The Eastern approach looks to the cause of the suffering and also supports practicing new behaviors.
 The approaches to healing are almost the same.

-Twelve step programs mention that the addict has suffered a spiritual malady.
+Twelve-step programs mention that the addicted person has suffered a spiritual malady.
 Incorporating yoga into one’s life provides a reconnection with the spirit, regardless of one’s religious denomination or beliefs.
-The importance of yoga cannot be stressed enough.
 There are many types of yoga, which may be confusing for beginners.

-In “A Beginner’s Guide to 8 Major Styles of Yoga“, Kate Hanley describes each as the following:
+In “A Beginner’s Guide to 8 Major Styles of Yoga“, Kate Hanley describes each of the following styles:

 Anusara yoga is relatively new in the yoga world.
 It was developed by John Friend in 1997, based on the belief that we are all filled with an intrinsic goodness.
 Students are guided to express themselves through poses to their fullest ability.